armartin/ancestry_pipeline/README.md

 ## 0.)
 Phase ###
 ##### Overview #####
-Any phasing tool will do, such as SHAPEIT2, BEAGLE, or MaCH.
-I usually run SHAPEIT2 (documentation here: http://www.shapeit.fr/) in two steps, first in check mode to identify SNPs that are incompatible and need to be excluded (also useful for summary info, which tells you about mendelian inconsistencies).
+Any phasing tool will do, such as SHAPEIT2, BEAGLE, or HAPI-UR.
+I usually run SHAPEIT2 (documentation here: http://www.shapeit.fr/) for ~100s of samples in two steps, first in check mode to identify SNPs that are incompatible and need to be excluded (also useful for summary info, which tells you about mendelian inconsistencies).
+For larger datasets (~1000s+), HAPI-UR is more accurate and orders of magnitude faster.

 #### 1) SHAPEIT2 check ####
 Run according to the documentation.
 Examples as follows: